 European imperialism left deep scars in Africa.
 During the Cold War, the U.S. and Soviet Union intervened to put dictators in power who lined their own pockets and left legacies of poverty, famine and conflict.
 Foreign aid was often misused and diverted for weapons.
 Food aid imported to combat famines depressed prices for local farmers.
 Unrest led to little investment in infrastructure; even now about 600 million sub-Saharan Africans — about 70 percent of the population — lack electricity.
 Though Africa is rich in minerals and energy sources, few Africans have benefited from exports of those materials.
 Some economists and policymakers have even argued that dependence on natural resources does more harm than good — a phenomenon they call “the resource curse.”

 China’s rapid-fire, state-funded building provides quick fixes to pressing infrastructure needs in Africa, though some critics say construction can be shoddy.
 China also isn’t fussy about working with controversial political regimes, bestowing legitimacy on leaders in countries that U.S. companies won’t touch.
 Though it sometimes pays little heed to the political and environmental impact of its investments, China’s government has stepped in when its investments were threatened — as it did in South Sudan — and thus could help promote calm.
+Yet Chinese growth is cooling, GDP data and IMF forecasts show, and this could be a drag on its projects in Africa.
 While the U.S. is trying to use development as a way to shore up regional stability, its investments can take longer to get the jobs done, since companies have to satisfy shareholders and projects often undergo environmental vetting before they can get off the ground.
 U.S. companies are also subject to anti-corruption laws that make it almost impossible to do deals in places where bribery is common.
 U.S. and Chinese investments in transportation and electricity should make it easier for African businesses to get goods and services to and from the continent.
 African planners hope this will help lift the average per-capita income past $10,000 in many countries in the next three decades.

 The Reference Shelf